Music

 Oddly enough, it’s the strangest oddballs you’ve ever seen who are making math rock party-ready now.

-With a good gimmick you can get a long way, but Angine de Poitrine’s KEXP session certainly wouldn’t have gone viral last December if the music didn’t immediately grab you by the scruff of the neck as well.
-Anyone who initially chuckles at the wobbly, rather phallic nose on Khn de Poitrine’s polka-dotted papier-mâché mask will soon lose themselves in the killer grooves of this "Mantra-Rock Dada Pythagorean-Cubist Orchestra" from Quebec.
-They are like a style-consistent Black Midi, a two-headed Lizard Wizard, a party band that would unashamedly put on Primus or King Crimson in the queue.
-They’ll make you bounce around until you see polka dots everywhere for the rest of the weekend.
+A good gimmick will take you a long way, but Angine de Poitrine's KEXP session last December really wouldn't have gone viral if the music didn't also grab you by the throat immediately.
+Anyone who initially chuckles at the wobbly, rather phallic nose on Khn de Poitrine's dotted papier-mâché mask will soon lose themselves in the killer grooves of this "Mantra-Rock Dada Pythagorean-Cubist Orchestra" from Quebec.
+They are like a stylistically consistent Black Midi, a two-headed Lizard Wizard, a party band for anyone who would put Primus or King Crimson in the queue without hesitation.
+They will keep you bouncing until you see polka dots everywhere for the rest of the weekend.

 NEWSLETTER